python-cffi/cffi/doc/source/ref.rst

 memory and must not be used any more.

 *New in version 1.8:* the python_buffer can be a byte string (but still not a buffer/memoryview on a string).
+Never modify a byte string!

 ffi.memmove()